HyperFlight

 Was the geometric mean taught in your school's main curriculum?
 If not, brush up on that and smile when the so-called experts try to reduce the importance of the pyramid geometry.
 The experts know the price of everything and the value of nothing.

 Now, take a+b and multiply it by 3/5.
-You will get very, very close to the famous transcendental number.
+You will get very, very close to the most famous transcendental number (Pi).
 This may come in handy when squaring the circle.

 The Great Pyramid from the Iconos satellite.
+Creases nicely visible.
 South is on top

 The Great Pyramid at Giza is at times called the Pyramid of Khufu.
 If you spend a couple of hours researching the Great Pyramid, you will recognize that Khufu had nothing to do with this pyramid.
 If you like the story of Khufu, you will also enjoy the story of the Piltdown Man and evolution in general.